Annual Technical Report 2006 on Trademark Information Activities submitted by Republic of Korea (SCIT/ATR/TM/2006/KR)

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-KIPOnet contained approximately 34 subsystems in 2004.
-This was achieved after integrating the legacy systems from 46 subsystems used in the 2003 version.
-Such systems play a role in managing the data produced in each phase of the procedure, dealing with matters that originate in the transfer of data to the next phase, and streamlining the administration of searches.
-According to a survey in 2004, approximately 87 percent of our internal users have been satisfied with the service provided by the KIPOnet system.
+KIPOnet incorporated approximately 48 subsystems in 2006.
+Such systems play a role in managing the data produced in each phase of the procedure, dealing with matters that originate in the transfer of data to the next phase, and streamlining the search administration.

 General Information Management System

-The General Information Management System outputs a variety of statistical and policy data related to various types of industrial property such as patents, utility models, trademarks and industrial designs.
+The General Information Management System outputs a variety of statistical and policy data related to trademarks as well as patents, utility models, and industrial designs.
 It does this by using a variety of information retained by KIPO’s databases.
 The system’s tools efficiently manage large-volumes of data and provide various features for end-users.

 Knowledge Management System

 The demand for organized management of knowledge inspired KIPO to introduce the Knowledge Management System (KMS), in October 2001.
-It is dedicated to the efficient management of the knowledge through the integrated management of a variety of information and intellectual property retained by KIPO.
-It facilitates the sharing of information among staff members.
+It is dedicated to the efficient management of a variety of knowledge and information created by KIPO staff while they complete their work.
 It allows KIPO staff to utilize various management tools such as knowledge maps, knowledge warehouses, personalized portals, and cyber knowledge communities.
 It also provides this information optionally through personalized portals.
 It helps activate knowledge management by improving the productivity of the IP administrative processes through the Knowledge-Portal system for knowledge-based activities.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used

-KIPOnet uses 32 UNIX servers (Enterprise), and 31 NT servers.
-For greater availability, we constructed a clustering system between the Receiving and the Sending Severs, the Documents Management and the Publication Servers, and the Administration Automation and the General Information Management Servers.
-The Receiving Server, for example, has a set of programs that enables the administration to cope with the unexpected problems with the Sending Server.
+As of the end of 2006, KIPOnet uses 37 UNIX Enterprise servers, 44 NT servers, and 8 Linux servers.
+For greater availability, we constructed a clustering system between the Receiving and the Sending Servers, the Documents Management and the Publication Servers, the Homepage Server and the Portal Server, Document Management Server and Gazettes Server, and the Administration Automation and the General Information Management Servers, including Search DB1 and DB2, and Search Engine 1 and 2.
 In other words, in case of system failure, the partnered server temporarily substitutes for the other.
 The interoperability of clustering allows time to address the problem.
 Since servers based on the clustering structure use the same database when applying the Oracle Parallel System, the accuracy and suitability of data is maintained if any failure occurs in the servers.

-The storage capacity is 84 terabytes.
-RAID 1, 5, S and Auto RAID are used according to the method of data protection.
-The peripherals consist of four backup devices, 17 jukeboxes and 319 items of network equipment.
-For security, we also keep 32 pieces of equipment such as VPN and IDS.
+The storage capacity is 193 terabytes.
+RAID 1, 5, 0 are used according to the method of data protection.
+For security, we also keep 34 pieces of equipment such as VPN and IDS.
+The peripherals consist of four backup devices, 5 jukeboxes and 418 sets of network equipment.

 Planning, administration, automation, security